 Teaching poetry with I Spy books sparks kids’ imaginations.
 It’s fun, easy, and active.
 After a little instruction on verse, stanza, rhythm, and rhyme, students are ready to create their own I Spy pages.
 You can display them in the hall, share them with younger students, and/or bind them into books.

-Ms. Sneed Learns to Like Teaching Poetry
+Ms. Sneed Considers Teaching Poetry with I Spy Books

-Our favorite fourth grade teacher, Ms. Sneed, frowned.
-“Next up: teaching poetry,” she said to her colleague, Mr. Frank.
+“Next up: teaching elements of poetry,” said Mr. Frank.

 “Hey, that looks fun,” Ms. Sneed said.
 “What exactly do the kids do?”